 about

 I am particularly interested in how people interact with the ocean and perceive its role in Earth’s climate.
-Prior to starting research as a physical oceanogrpaher, my studies at the University of Maryland focused on water resources (e.g. surface water hydrology, ground water hydrology, and coastal engineering).
-This background has influenced the ways in which I engage with physical oceanography and climate science questions.
+Prior to starting research as a physical oceanogrpaher, my studies at the University of Maryland focused on water resources (i.e. surface water hydrology, ground water hydrology, and coastal engineering).
+This background has influenced the ways in which I engage with physical oceanography and climate system questions.
 I often focus on mechanistic relationships that can be revealed and explored using a variety of observations and modeling tools.

 As much of my early research centered on the collection of ocean observations using autonomous underwater vehicles, I often had the opportunity to engage and interact with those outside of academia.
 Through chartering fishing vessels to deploy and recover gliders and regularly participating in education/outreach events I was able to share details of how we study the ocean and understand its behavior.
 I believe that sharing these types of stories, some of which became unexpectedly interesting, are key to meaningful engagement.
 In my continued work leveraing state-of-the-science climate models I think that similar connections can be made through data visualization and consideration of the intersection between theory and high performance computing.